 Melbourne Airport suggests its curfew-free status allows for the movement of an extra two million passengers a year and adds $590 million to the Victorian economy through visitor spending.

-Good transport links will be essential for the proposed airport.
+Good transport links will be essential for the airport.
 The Australian and NSW governments have committed $3.6 billion to the 10-year Western Sydney Infrastructure Plan.
-This program is a series of road projects to connect the proposed Western Sydney Airport to Sydney's road network.
+This program is a series of road projects to connect the Western Sydney Airport to Sydney's road network.

 As part of these road upgrades, a new M12 Motorway will provide the main road access to the Western Sydney Airport site, providing direct access from the M7 in the east to an upgraded The Northern Road in the west.
 More information on other road upgrades under the Western Sydney Infrastructure Plan is available on the NSW Roads and Maritimes Services website.